rayzrdev/Gameboi/README.md

 ## Invite

-There is currently no invite publically available for Gameboi, but one will be posted as soon as Discord Hack Week is over and the bot is on stable hosting!
+There is currently no invite publicly available for Gameboi, but one will be posted as soon as Discord Hack Week is over and the bot is on stable hosting!

 ## Download